-U-Shift Off-Peak: Residential and small commercial accounts that allow the co-op to interrupt power to appliances, including plug-in electric vehicle charging stations, operated by a separately-metered subpanel, during periods of high demand for power.
+U-Shift Off-Peak: Residential and small commercial accounts that allow the co-op to interrupt power to appliances, operated by a separately-metered subpanel, during periods of high demand for power.
 Members install the subpanel and meter base at their cost.
 The co-op installs a meter on the subpanel at no cost to the member.